Campus Parking Payment Options and Infringements

 Infringement notices will be issued when a vehicle is parked in contravention of the current regulations identified above.
 Some of the more common offences are listed below.

 Infringement amounts are linked to Penalty Units, which are defined by the Queensland State Government and varied from time to time.
-One penalty unit in Queensland is $126.15 with an anticipated Queensland Government increase on 1 July 2018.
+One penalty unit in Queensland is currently $137.85 (with effect from 1 July 2021).

 |Contravention of a notice containing the words No Parking or No Standing||1 penalty unit|